 Directory information may also be disclosed without written consent of the parent/guardian or eligible student.
 "Directory information" means information contained in a student's education record that would not generally be considered harmful or an invasion of privacy if disclosed.
-Directory information which may be released includes but is not limited to the student's name, email address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors and awards received, the most recent previous education agency or institution attended by the student, and other similar information.
-Directory information also includes a student identification number or other unique personal identified displayed on a student ID badge or used by the student to access or communicate in electronic systems, but only if the identifier cannot be used to gain access to student education records except when used in conjunction with one or more factors the authenticate the user's identity, such as a password known only by the authorized user.
+The superintendent or designee reserves the right to determine, in his or her sole discretion, if a disclosure is considered harmful or an invasion of privacy.
+Directory information which may be released includes but is not limited to the student's name, photographs, grade level, participation in officially recognized activities and sports, weight and height of athletes, degrees, honors and awards received, and dates of attendance.